breatheco-de/the-misspell-chalenge/README.md

 Find one misspell on the any of the lessons, projects or exercises and create a pull request with the fix.

+> Important: Please find another project to fix, this project has already been fixed enough 😂

 ![edit on Github](github-logo2.png.png)

 1.1.
 Click the pencil icon that says "Edit on Github" at the top right of the lesson, and the lesson source file will be editable.